 What makes it different from other programs you might’ve seen or been a part of?

 Well, I mean, ideally, we're all playing a long game.
-We're all trying to take, at least in tech, I mean this is slightly different for other folks, but in a company where your risk is that your employees are going to turn over every two and a half years, changing up to every three and a half years has a huge business impact.
-So that's the business story.
-And the way you do that is you make it a better experience for everyone.
+At least in tech,a risk is that your employees are going to turn over every two and a half years, or every three and a half years has a huge business impact.
+The way you avoid that is you make it a better experience for everyone.
 You make people feel like they're growing, you make sure that they're not burning out, you make sure that their managers care about them.
-And that's I guess what I would say is, at the end of the day, the business rationale.

-And the other argument, I would say, the less callous business argument is like, do you want your place to be a lovely place to work?
-Flatiron already was a lovely place to work, but I think something like this could actually impact the culture and the experience of places that maybe are not as far along or weren't built with the same empathy that Flatiron was built with from the ground up.
+Another argument, which may be a less callous business argument, is do you want your place to be a lovely place to work?
+Flatiron already was a lovely place to work, but I think something like this could \ impact the culture and the experience of places that maybe are not as far along or weren't built with the same empathy that Flatiron was from the ground up.

 We’d love to bring you into the journey of Mandala as it unfolds.